 OPA conveyed in its final results that while there was no significant statistical increase in the estimated unwanted sexual contact prevalence rate for women in 2016 (18.4 percent) compared to 2014 (17.1) or 2012 (14.4), it is still concerning that about 26 Academy women indicated experiencing unwanted sexual contact since June 2015.
 For men, there was a significant statistical decrease in the unwanted sexual contact prevalence rate from 2016 (0.8 percent) to 2014 (2 percent) and no statistically significant change from 2012 (1.3 percent).
 A majority of women (87 percent) said that a fellow Academy student committed the unwanted sexual contact and 60 percent indicate that it was someone from the same class year.
 Nearly two-thirds of women experiencing unwanted sexual contact said that it occurred on Academy grounds.
-With respect to Sea Year, 26 percent of women experiencing unwanted sexual contact.
+With respect to Sea Year, 26 percent of women experiencing unwanted sexual contact said someone in the maritime industry committed the unwanted sexual contact.
 While findings show that the majority of unwanted sexual contact occurs on campus and is perpetrated by Midshipmen, such incidents also occur during the Sea Year program.